haroflow/go-embed-spa/README.md

 # Build and run

-Tested on Windows: PowerShell seems to have a problem with this, use cmd to build/run the backend.
+Tested on Windows: PowerShell/Explorer seems to have a problem with this, I believe it's related to the flag package... use cmd to build/run the backend.

 Tested on WSL: works fine, but the browser can't access localhost:8081, needed to use the IP of the VM.